 All residential students are encouraged to maintain a course load of 12 credit hours.
 This policy is designed to maintain the commitment to an educational residence hall environment.

 However, the RCL office permits individuals taking less than 12 credits to reside in Longwood housing.
 All students residing in Longwood housing must be enrolled in at least one class.
-Those students registered for less than 12 credits that cause a disturbance in Longwood housing may be removed from housing.

 If you will not be returning to the university and will not be attending/registering for any Longwood courses, you must complete the withdrawal process.
 To withdraw from the university, you must contact the Registrar's office and complete a withdrawal form and complete the withdrawal process.